Price Developments for Rare Earths, Technology Metals and Precious Metals

 The most forward-looking use of terbium is in high-temperature fuel cells: Here it acts as a stabilizer.
 But it is also found in computer chips and as an oxide in fluorescent tubes.
 But it also has magnetic “talents”: As an alloying component in neodymium-iron-boron magnets, it increases their performance even further.

-Price Development of Selected Technology Metals*
+Price Developments of Selected Technology Metals*

 Gallium plays a role in many areas of application.
 These include, for example, computer chips, electrical engineering, photovoltaics as well as LED and AMOLED.
 LED and AMOLED light sources are on the rise, the expansion of solar installations is growing steadily worldwide, and high-tech devices such as smartphones and tablets continue to be in high demand.